Social-Emotional Learning for Preschoolers (Singapore MOE Guide)

 TL;DR: Build your child's EQ before Primary 1.
 Emotional regulation, empathy, conflict resolution, and social skills aligned with MOE NEL framework for K1-K2.

-This guide covers what social-emotional learning looks like in the MOE NEL framework, the specific skills your child needs before Primary 1, and practical strategies you can use at home to build emotional intelligence without worksheets or enrichment classes.
+These skills — emotional regulation, empathy, conflict resolution, and social awareness — are what researchers call social-emotional learning (SEL).
+And they matter enormously.
+This guide covers what SEL looks like in the MOE NEL framework, the specific skills your child needs before Primary 1, and practical strategies you can use at home to build emotional intelligence without worksheets or enrichment classes.

 What the MOE NEL Framework Says About Social-Emotional Development